apptainer/apptainer-userdocs/apptainer_and_docker.rst

 .. note::

-    Again, the image tag ``latest`` is **required** when bootstrapping creation of a container for apptainer from an image locally cached by Docker.
+    Again, the image tag ``latest`` is **required** when bootstrapping creation of a container for Apptainer from an image locally cached by Docker.

 Then,